 Munuku Pty Ltd is a Queensland registered mineral exploration company, privately owned by Hardie Pacific’s Director Duncan Hardie and Michael Thirnbeck.
 Munuku have ten exploration permits, with emphasis on copper, gold, rare earths and critical minerals.
 The permits are accessible via the Cape York Peninsula Development Road in Far North Queensland.
-Munuku’s portfolio total 249,460 hectares.
+Munuku’s portfolio totals 249,460 hectares.
 Our recent activity includes on-going field work, airmag surveys and reporting.

 Westland Mineral Sands

 Hardie Pacific is the largest shareholder in this Company, holding permits in Westland, New Zealand, containing in excess of 50m tonnes of heavy mineral concentrate (HMC), which include garnets, ilmenite, and rare earths.
-WMSL is committed to the re-opening of the Buller River Port at Westport and the Grey River Port, to allow for the bulk export of HMC to the world markets.
-A Wet Concentrator Plant (WCP) has recently arrived from Australia awaiting assembly.
-Export production expected 3rd Quarter 2022.
+WMSL has re-opened of both the Buller River Port at Westport and the Grey River Port, to allow for the bulk export of HMC to the world markets.
+A Wet Concentrator Plant (WCP) is now operating 24 hours a day, with regular export shipments of HMC to the world markets.

 Commitment to Research & Industry Bodies

-In New Zealand we are closely aligned with NZIMMR, a regional research institute for minerals to materials and Otago University.
+In New Zealand we are closely aligned with various universities to support our various projects in their research and development.
 In Australia, we work with several of the Queensland Government Collaborative Exploration Initiative (CEI) Schemes, specifically focussing on critical minerals.